rackerlabs/technical-blog/_posts/2015-07-28-install-openstack-from-source.md

     }
     EOF

 OpenStack does not provide any start up scripts for the services.
 The script needed depends on the distribution and whether an upstart or a systemd script is needed.
 For Ubuntu 14.04, an upstart script is needed.
-The following is an upstart script that starts the keystone service (this is a slightly modified version from the Ubuntu package install):
+The following is an upstart script that starts the keystone service (this is a slightly modified version from the Ubuntu operating system package install):

 Keystone Upstart script